Mittlebenskrise/Mittlebenskrise.github.io/hosting/hosting.md

----
-title: Hosting a Server at Home
----

-Hosting a Server at Home
+# Hosting a Server at Home

 I will now start a new series of posts about how I set up my home server.
 It hosts several applications, is accessible via the web (but only via HTTPS), and solves some problems for me in a nice way.